2007 Nevelsk earthquake: Earthquake

 The 6.2 earthquake occurred within the West Sakhalin Fault System on August 2 at 13:37 local time.
 It was the largest recorded earthquake in the island's southern area since a 7.5 earthquake in 1971.
 The mainshock and its aftershocks were caused by predominantly reverse faulting with a minor component of strike-slip.
 Rupture during the mainshock occurred across a 35 km by 15 km area along an approximately north–south trending fault, producing displacements of up to 3 m.
 The faults activated during the sequence dipped to the west at 38–40 degrees.

 Aftershocks

-The largest aftershock, measuring 6.0 on the Russian local magnitude scale occurred at 16:22.
+The largest aftershock, measuring 6.0 on the Russian surface-wave magnitude scale occurred at 16:22.
 That same day, two additional aftershocks exceeded 5.0.
 By the end of 2007, at least 1,809 aftershocks were recorded, including 1,350 which occurred within eight days of the mainshock.
 The mainshock illuminated an area trending north-northwest–south-southeast with aftershocks.
 This area was 25 km along its strike and 12 km across.
 It was located north of another north–south trending aftershock zone that formed after the largest aftershock, spanning 15 km.
 An aftershock on 5 August injured two people and destroyed additional buildings.